cyrpaut/wps-2019-snap/README.md

 Thanks to galgalesh for his clear tutorial on GTK-2 integration for Snap : https://snapcraft.io/docs/gtk2-applications

-# Known bugs
+# Issues & Known bugs

+**Issues still to be fixed**
+* After closing the program, it seems that it continues running in the background for a while.
+I think it is intentionnal from WPS developpers to keep it alive for faster reopening.
+I need to check.
+* Accessing to the skin center makes the program crash.
+The general settings seems not to be accessible.
+* Do not override the doc/docx icon of the file explorer with the WPS icon.
+The problem seems to be in the MIME, but the XML file is allright.
+I need to investigate this.
+* The embeded explorer of the welcome page do not show the icon corresponding to de program type.

+**Intentional Behaviour**
-* When you launch this snap from the command line ex. ```wps_2019-snap``` you see some warnings comming from the GTK-2 integration.
-It seems to have no effect on the program functionning.
+* When you launch this snap from the command line ex. ```wps-2019-snap.et``` you see some warnings comming from the GTK-2 integration.
+It seems to have no effect on the program.
 * For personal use convenience, PDFs do not get automatically associated with WPS when installing WPS from this snap.
 It is on purpose, as I do not like the PDF reader so much.
 For me it is missing the very important "Save as" function which is important when reading a temporary PDF from the web.
 It is not a bug but was done intentionnally.
 I can easily revert that change if users don't like it.
-* Do not override the docx icon with the WPS icon.
-I need to investigate this
-* After closing the program, it seems that it continues running in the background for a while.
-I think it is intentionnal from WPS developpers to keep it alive for a while.
+* The opening page is not translated into local language.
+There is no available translation for this front page.
+* Accessing the WPS official website from the application results in a blank page.
+It is normal, internet plug is disables for privacy ^_^